cjus/node-neo4j-presentation/presentation/readme.md

 RETURN p1, r, p2;
 ```

 Notice that we assign the variable `r` to the relationship link.
 We also use the label `Knows` to specify the type of link we're interested in.
+The label could have been something else such as Worked_with.

 Let's say that Alex is planning a party and would like to invite his closest acquaintances.
 Here we omit the query fragment for the Person's name property so we match any person that Alex directly knows.